Pavith19/CS-and-Programming-Books/README.md

 ## [Description]()

 Welcome to the **CS and Programming Books** repository!
 This repository contains PDFs of books that are essential for Computer Science students, Software Engineering students and Programmers.
-These books cover a wide range of topics and are valuable resources for both beginners and experienced developers.
-<br>Don't forget to star ⭐ this repository.
+These books cover a wide range of topics and are valuable resources for both beginners and experienced developers. **Don't forget to star ⭐ this repository.**

 ## [📚 Available Books by Topics]()